Halfway Home (TV series)

-Halfway Home is an American comedy series that aired on Comedy Central in the spring of 2007.
+Halfway Home is an American sitcom that aired on Comedy Central in 2007.
 After airing 10 episodes, on June 20, 2007 costar Regan Burns confirmed that the show had ended.

 On its official website, Halfway Home is described as an "improvised half-hour show featuring the daily exploits of five ex-cons living together in a residential rehab facility" (the fictional Crenshaw Halfway House, in Los Angeles, California).